ravirajbhardwaj/trackist/Readme.md

 # 📝 Trackist

-**Trackist** is a minimal and modern web app to help you stay consistent, organized, and intentional with your time.
-Whether you're tracking tasks, daily habits, or personal goals, Trackist keeps everything in one beautiful, distraction-free space.
+**Trackist** is a simple, efficient task management tool built to help individuals and small teams organize, track, and complete tasks with ease.

 ---